Skip to main content

 What is the difference between GKV and PKV?

 GKV (Gesetzliche Krankenversicherung) is public statutory insurance with income-based contributions.
 PKV (Private Krankenversicherung) is private insurance with risk-based premiums.
-Employees earning under 69,300 Euro/year must join GKV, while those earning above can choose PKV.
+Employees earning below the 2026 threshold of 77,400 Euro/year generally must join GKV, while those earning above can choose PKV.

 3